wso2/product-apim/modules/integration/tests-integration/tests-backend/src/test/java/org/wso2/am/integration/tests/UI/JSTests/README.md

 ## Where is unit tests ??

 Unit tests are located in the [`carbon-apimgt`](https://github.com/wso2/carbon-apimgt/blob/master/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher-new/source/Tests/README.md) along with the React component source files.

+# Troubleshooting

+> Feel free to update this guide , If you able to find better alternatives or or if you find anything that is worth adding here

+## No node found for selector: input[name="username"]

+## net::ERR_CONNECTION_REFUSED at `URL`